leilaghazvini/leilaghazvini.github.io/_projects/quiz.md

                 ]
             },
             {
-                question: "Do you like the smell of gasoline? ",
+                question: "Do you like the smell of gasoline?",
                 answers: [
-                    { text: "no", category: "A" "B" }, { text: "yes", category: "C" },
+                    { text: "No", category: "A" },
+                    { text: "Yes", category: "C" }
                 ]
             },
             {